Mpox (formerly Monkeypox)

 Other Info

-• Call your GP or sexual health clinic before attending in person if you think you need an Mpox test.
+• Call your GP or sexual health clinic before attending in person if you think you need a mpox test so you do not risk exposing others.

 • Mpox testing is not included in routine STI testing, so you need to request it.